 Gobble the Grains

 Look for ways to incorporate whole grains into your Thanksgiving meal.
-Simple changes like using a whole grain bread in your stuffing instead of less nutritionally dense white bread can make a big difference.
+Simple changes like using a whole grain bread in your stuffing instead of less nutritionally dense white bread can make a difference.

 Freeze Out the Frozen Bird